-Aliko Dangote, is Nigeria's first billionaire and richest black person in the world, with an estimated net worth of $14.1 billion (March 2018).
-Forbes magazine ranks him as the 100th richest person in the world on it's 2018 Billionaires list.
+Aliko Dangote, is Nigeria's first billionaire and richest black person in the world, with an estimated net worth of $13.4 billion (September 3, 2020).
+Bloomberg.com ranks him as the 140th richest person in the world on it's Billionaires Index on September 3, 2020.

 The company is constructing cement plants in Ethiopia, Zambia, South Africa, Senegal, Cameroon, the Republic of Congo, and several other African countries.
 He announced plans last fall to construct plants in Iraq and Burma.